 4) Deliverables.
 The deliverables cover the product, service, or any other results created in the project’s various stages.
 For example, when used for a website design project, the deliverable-based WBS would include items like the landing page, the URL, layout, images, and written text.
 They are also known as project deliverables.

 5) Milestones.
-The project’s critical stages as specified by the WBS.
+The WBS specifies the project’s critical stages.

 6) Phases.
 The phases are the project’s stages.
 For example, referencing our website design project, a phase-based WBS would be organized around discovery, design, and launch instead of specific deliverables.